-It is not intended to cover risks associated with staff use of their own or company owned or leased road vehicles, in respect of which attention is drawn to HSE publications HSG136 Workplace Transport Safety and INDG382 Driving at Work.
-It is intended to produce a separate Guidance Note to cover this for TOCs.
+It is not intended to cover risks associated with staff use of their own or company owned or leased road vehicles, in respect of which attention is drawn to Health & Safety Executive publications HSG136 Workplace Transport Safety and INDG382 Driving at Work.
+The intention is to produce a separate Guidance Note to cover this for TOCs.